TristanLeclair/python_app_pubmed/README.md

-# Python Datascience Project
+# Python app for my girlfriend!

-Dataset description

-This repo contains

-## TODO

-## Pitfalls

-# Setup/Installation
+This repo contains a small python app that will become a little hub for my girlfriend.
+It will contain a way to access articles about her interests.